tsaad-dev/drafts/ns-te/draft-ietf-teas-ns.md

    the PE.

-4. \[DONE\] Clarify the relationship the underlay physical network, the filter topology and the NRP resources.
+4. \[DONE\] Clarify the relationship the underlay physical network, the Filtered Topology and the NRP resources.
 Addressed in
    {{SlicePolicyTopology}} by adding a three-step description of the
-   layering: Physical Network -> Filter Topology -> NRP Topology, and clarifying that the same Filter Topology may be shared by multiple NRPs, each with its own resource reservations and forwarding treatments.
+   layering: Physical Network -> Filtered Topology -> NRP Topology, and clarifying that the same Filtered Topology may be shared by multiple NRPs, each with its own resource reservations and forwarding treatments.